CDorich/GrassCast_DB/README.md

     * Konza.Rmd
     * sevilleta.Rmd
     * Navajo.Rmd
+    * Torell.Rmd
+    * Nebraksa_sandhills.Rmd

 Output excel files:
 These are the files that can be downloaded as part of the database.
 Also found at data.nal.usda.gov/dataset/grasscast-database.
 The database can also be directly loaded into R as the data is processed and saved in RData files.
-More info on those access R scripts and the R shiny app later.
+More info on those access R scripts and the R shiny app will come later.
-  * Data_site_list_Grass-Cast.xls - excel sheet that outlines what sites are in version 1 of the database.
+  * Data_site_list_Grass-Cast.xls - excel sheet that outlines basic sites level information and provies a list of availables sites in version 1 of the database.

+ The resulting/processed datasets themselves are:
-  * ANPP.xls -
+  * ANPP.xls - annual aboveground net primary productivity (ANPP) data
-  * Raw_ANPP.xls -
+  * Raw_ANPP.xls - Temporal biomass measurements that are part of ANPP data sets
-  * Functional.xls -
+  * Functional.xls - Species or plant functional group level datasets that comprise NPP.
-  * WeightGain.xls -
+  * WeightGain.xls - Cattle weight gain data from grazing experiments.
-  * NDVI.xls -
+  * NDVI.xls - MODIS and AVHRR cumulative growing season NDVI value for sites in the database.
+  * NDVI_raw.xls - MODIS AND AVHRR temporal NDVI values for sites in the database.

 -Chris Dorich
 chris.dorich@colostate.edu